Demetrius and the Gladiators: Plot

-After his friend Marcellus is executed for heresy and treason, Demetrius makes it his mission to hide the Robe of Christ, revealing its location to no one.
-One day, while doing chores for his beloved Lucia (Debra Paget), he is arrested for assaulting a Roman centurion and sentenced to the arena.
+After his friends Marcellus and Diana are executed for heresy and treason, Demetrius makes it his mission to hide the Robe of Christ.
+One day, while with his beloved, Lucia, he is arrested for assaulting a Roman centurion and sentenced to the arena.
 There, Demetrius trains as a gladiator and soon wins acclaim, proving his valor against a pack of hungry tigers.
-The emperor, Caligula, assigns him as bodyguard of Messalina (Susan Hayward), unfaithful wife of Claudius (Barry Jones), but he soon tires of waiting on his new mistress and returns to the arena.
+The emperor, Caligula, appoints him bodyguard of Messalina), unfaithful wife of Claudius.
+He soon tires of waiting on his mistress and returns to the arena.
 Later, Lucia disguises herself to gain entrance to the gladiator school to see Demetrius.
 However, the two are forcibly separated on orders from a jealous Messalina.
-Lucia is then assaulted by Dardanius (Richard Egan) and four other gladiators.
-Demetrius prays for God to save her, but it seems that Dardanius has broken Lucia's neck.
-All present are shocked at Lucia's sudden demise, especially Demetrius, who loses all faith in Christ.
+Lucia is then assaulted by Dardanius and four other gladiators.
+Demetrius prays for God to save her, but it appears Dardanius has broken Lucia's neck.
+All are shocked at Lucia's sudden demise.
+Demetrius then renounces his faith in Christ.

-Previously, he had avoided killing human competitors in the Emperor's games because of his religion, but all that now changes.
-His next time in the arena, not only does he fight, but he ferociously kills all five of the gladiators that took part in the assault on Lucia.
-The spectators, including the Emperor, are thrilled at his savagery.
-Caligula asks Demetrius to renounce Christ, and he does so.
-As a result, Caligula frees him and inducts him into the Praetorian Guard with the rank of Tribune.
+Previously, Demetrius had avoided killing human competitors in the arena because of his religion.
+All that now changes.
+He ferociously slays all five of the gladiators who assaulted Lucia.
+The spectators are thrilled by his savagery.
+Emperor Caligula asks Demetrius to renounce Christ.
+He does so.
+Thus, Caligula frees him and inducts him into the Praetorian Guard with the rank of Tribune.
 Having rejected Christianity, Demetrius begins a lusty affair with Messalina that lasts for months.
 One day, Caligula holds audience with Demetrius and orders him to retrieve the Robe.
-But while carrying out the emperor's command, he is surprised to discover Lucia, lying on a bed, clutching the Robe.
-It turns out she never died after all.
+Later while carrying out the emperor's command, he is surprised to discover Lucia, lying on a bed, clutching the Robe.
+It turns out she never died.
 Demetrius realizes his mistake, prays to God for forgiveness, and Lucia awakens.

-Nevertheless, Demetrius takes the Robe to the Emperor, as ordered.
-Later, he is horrified when he learns the Emperor has had a prisoner killed so that he can use the powers of the Robe to bring him back to life—which he fails to do.
-As Demetrius steps toward Caligula to attack, he is stopped by the guards and, on Caligula's orders, he is sent back to the arena.
-When Demetrius refuses to take part in the mayhem, the Emperor tries to have Demetrius executed.
-But the Praetorian Guard (already angry at Caligula over bad wages and conditions) turns against Caligula, killing him.
-Claudius is then installed as the new emperor.
-In his first formal address as Rome's leader, Claudius decrees that those of the Christian faith will no longer be persecuted by the state.
-He then commands Demetrius to return the Robe to the care of the disciple Peter and his followers.
+Nevertheless, Demetrius takes the Robe to the emperor, as ordered.
+He is horrified that Caligula has had a prisoner killed so he can use the powers of the Robe to bring him back to life—which he fails to do.
+As Demetrius steps toward Caligula to attack, he is stopped by the guards.
+On Caligula's orders, he is returned to the arena.
+However, Demetrius refuses to take part in the mayhem.
+So the Emperor orders the Praetorian Guard to execute Demetrius.
+But the Praetorian Guard (already angry over bad wages and conditions) execute Caligula instead.
+Afterward, Claudius is installed as Caligula's successor.
+In his first formal address as Rome's leader, Claudius decrees that Christians will no longer be persecuted by the state.
+The Robe is returned to the disciple Peter and his followers.